wither/HackTheBox/Lame/README.md

 # Conclusion
-This was a very simple box, but I feel like it definately help solidify my knowledge on the basics such as locateing and running exploits effectively using metasploit.
+This was a very simple box, but I feel like it definately help solidify my knowledge on the basics such as locating and running exploits effectively using metasploit.